lyteword/chspurgeon-tod/volume-7/psalm-148.md

 c) That they owe the reward of their innocence to him.

-3\.What is implied in the invitation to fallen beings to praise God: "Kings of the earth and all people", etc.: Ps 148:11-13.
+3\.
+What is implied in the invitation to fallen beings to praise God: "Kings of the earth and all people", etc.: Ps 148:11-13.

 a) That God is merciful and ready to forgive.
 "Not willing that any should perish", etc. They would not be called upon to praise God if they were irrecoverably lost.
 Our Lord would not when on earth accept praise from an evil spirit.

 b) That means of restoration from the fall are provided by God for men.
 Without this they would have no hope, and could offer no praise.

-4\.What is implied in the invitation to the redeemed to praise God: Ps 148:14.
+4\.
+What is implied in the invitation to the redeemed to praise God: Ps 148:14.

 a) That God is their God.

-b) That all his perfections are engaged for their present and eternal welfare.— *G.R.*
+b) That all his perfections are engaged for their present and eternal welfare.— *G. R.*

 **Verse 1.** *Praise ye the Lord.*

-1\.The Voice—of Scripture, of nature, of grace, of duty.
+1\.
+The Voice—of Scripture, of nature, of grace, of duty.

-2\.The Ear on which it rightly falls—of saints and sinners, old and young, healthy and sick.
+2\.
+The Ear on which it rightly falls—of saints and sinners, old and young, healthy and sick.
 It falls on our ear.

-3\.The Time when it is heard.
+3\.
+The Time when it is heard.
 Now, ever, yet also at special times.

-4\.The Response which we will give.
+4\.
+The Response which we will give.
 Let us now praise with heart, life, lip.

 **Verse 1.** (*second and third clauses* ).

-1\.The character of the praises of heaven.
+1\.
+The character of the praises of heaven.

-2\.How far they influence us who are here below.
+2\.
+How far they influence us who are here below.

-3\.The hope which we have of uniting in them.
+3\.
+The hope which we have of uniting in them.

 **Verse 2.**

-1\.The angels as praiseful servants.
+1\.
+The angels as praiseful servants.

-2\.The other hosts of God, and how they praise him.
+2\.
+The other hosts of God, and how they praise him.

-3\.The rule without exception: *"all—all."* Imagine one heavenly being living without praising the Lord!
+3\.
+The rule without exception: *"all—all."* Imagine one heavenly being living without praising the Lord!

 **Verse 3.**

-1\.God's praise continual both day and night.
+1\.
+God's praise continual both day and night.

-2\.Light the leading fountain of this praise.
+2\.
+Light the leading fountain of this praise.

-3\.Life behind all, calling for the praise.
+3\.
+Life behind all, calling for the praise.

 **Verses 5-6.** Creation and conservation, two chief reasons for praise.